Innovv K2 Motorcycle Camera Technical Support

 Now its time to fully install the K2 system to your bike.
 Please refer to install hints and tips below.
 The install is pretty straight forward, just a few things to remember when planning location of DVR, Lenses and GPS Module.

 Lens Cables – Be sure to plan the routing of the cables carefully to ensure that they are not damaged during or after full installation.
-Avoid any really tight bends in the cables and of course any direct heat.
-Damage to a lens cable will effect the functioning of the DVR.
+Avoid the following

 Camera Lens – Please avoid any direct pressure to the lens glass when installing as excessive pressure could damage the lens.